dimkr/nss-tls/README.md

 ## DoH Without Fallback to DNS

+If the DoH servers used by nss-tls are specified using their domain names, nss-tls needs a way to resolve the address of each DoH server and it cannot resolve it through itself.

-To use nss-tls for name resolving, without falling back to DNS if resolving fails, build nss-tls with DoH servers specified using their addresses, e.g.:
+To build nss-tls without dependency on other resolving methods (like DNS), specify the DoH servers using their addresses, e.g.:

     meson configure -Dresolvers=9.9.9.9/dns-query,1.1.1.1/dns-query

-This way, nss-tls will not depend on other means of name resolving to resolve a DoH server address.
+Alternatively, the DoH server addresses can be hardcoded using /etc/hosts, e.g:

+    echo "8.8.8.8 dns.google" >> /etc/hosts
+    meson configure -Dresolvers=dns.google/dns-query

-Then, remove all DNS resolvers from the "hosts" entry in /etc/nsswitch.conf and keep "tls".
+To disable DNS and use nss-tls exclusively, remove all DNS resolvers from the "hosts" entry in /etc/nsswitch.conf (but keep "tls").

 ## Performance